Capitals' goal spree continues in 11th straight win | Taiwan News

 ISLANDERS 3, FLYERS 1

-PHILADELPHIA (AP) — Jason Chimera scored the go-ahead goal early in the second period and Thomas Greiss made 33 saves to lead New York past Philadelphia.
+PHILADELPHIA (AP) — Jason Chimera scored the go-ahead goal early in the second period, and Thomas Greiss made 34 saves to lead New York past Philadelphia.

-John Tavares and Casey Cizikas also scored for the Islanders.
-They have won nine of 13 to move closer to a playoff spot in the Eastern Conference.
+Anders Lee and Casey Cizikas also scored for the Islanders.
+They have won nine of their last 13 games to move closer to a playoff spot in the Eastern Conference.

 Wayne Simmonds scored for Philadelphia.
 The Flyers have lost three straight.